 Finally I remembered, out of the blue (and just a few months ago), that I’d come up with the phrase as a reaction to one of the stories.
 My own interpretation.
 And one that was totally off-base, flat-out wrong, nothing to do with the story at all.

-My mind was playing tricks on me. [great track, but nsfw/profanity]
+My mind was playing tricks on me. [great track, also nsfw]

 It was a relief to figure it out, despite the embarrassment I felt that my junior high reading of the story had been so off-base.
 It was also a good lesson, that not everything we remember is real.
 Sometimes we remember our own thoughts as if they were real.